Spex (theatre): Characteristics

 Spexes are always amateur productions, written and performed by students, and often have a historical theme.

 Other prominent features of spexes are the musical-like mix of song (mostly popular hits with new parodic lyrics) and dialogue (often featuring rhyme), and heavy use of satire and parody.

 One of the distinguishing features of spex as opposed to other forms of theatre is the central prominence of audience participation.
 The audience have established lines, shouting "Restart!"
 (Swedish: Omstart!/Omtag!) or "One more time!"
 (Swedish: En gång till!) if they consider the current scene to be of particularly high quality.
 The actor is then expected to improvise the scene or punchline in a new way.
 There are also several other commands that the audience can give, such as demanding that the actors should perform the current scene backwards, in slow-motion, or in another language.

 While spexes are typically in Swedish or Finnish, at least all Physicist Spex (Fyysikkospeksi, Aalto University, Finland) productions to date have been translated into English for a visiting performance in Stockholm, Sweden.
 The English translation is now also performed in Finland, to provide the unusual event of a spex aimed specifically at an audience of English-speaking students.
-At the KTH Royal Institute of Technology in Stockholm, Sweden, the first Spex in English was performed in 2022.
+As Swedish universities become increasingly internationalized in student life, there is a growing trend of spex performances being conducted in English.
+One notable example is Handelsspexet at the Stockholm School of Economics, which began writing their scripts in English for their 2021 show as early as 2020.
+However, the 2021 show was canceled due to the COVID-19 pandemic.
+It was eventually performed in 2022 instead, fully transitioning to English for that year's production.
+At the KTH Royal Institute of Technology in Stockholm, Sweden, the first Spex in English was performed in 2022 by the English Theater Improv Club.